Weft and warp, 2016

 Graphite on paper glued on stretcher.

-Among the iconic photographs of the Spanish Pavilion for the 1937 Paris International Exhibition, there is one that shows the Pavilion courtyard completely empty, with two rows of chairs perfectly aligned in front of the stage.
-It is likely that some of the main actors in the Pavilion, such as Gaos, Sert, Lacasa, Renau, Aub and Alberto, were seated in those same chairs.
-The emptiness and the atmosphere in the image are disturbing and foreboding, as the empty chairs seem to herald the subsequent loneliness that many of them suffered in exile.
+Among the iconic photographs of the 1937 Spanish Pavilion built for the International Exhibition in Paris, one that stands out is one that shows the completely empty courtyard with two rows of chairs perfectly aligned in front of the stage.
+It is likely that some of the actors who helped to build it, such as José Gaos, Josep Lluís Sert, Luís Lacasa, Josep Renau, Max Aub and Alberto Sánchez, sat in those same chairs.
+The emptiness that can be seen in the image is disturbing and premonitory, as the chairs seem to herald the subsequent loneliness that many of them suffered in exile.

-Weft and warp is a composition of twenty-four drawings that reproduce the chairs in the photograph in the same order and in the same number.
-Each of the drawings has been made using the technique of frottage on the seat of an original chair (1), symbolically emulating through the scratching of the pencil the violence suffered by the exiles on their bodies.
-This pain was expressed by Max Aub in a text that appears in Diarios (1939-1972) and from which the title of this work has been taken:
+Warp and Weft is a composition of twenty-four drawings that reproduce the same order and the same number of chairs as in the photograph.
+Each of the drawings was made using the frottage technique on the seat of an original chair from that period (1), emulating with pencil lines the violence suffered by the exiles.
+This pain was expressed by Max Aub in a text that appears in Diarios (1939-1972) and from which the title of this work is taken:

 “(…) What does man not tolerate, if he will endure?
 Everything holds.
 One gets used to everything.
 He forgets.
 That’s why, when life presents itself multiple in the night, like today, one becomes absorbed (…) And there is something of me where I went, and not only in memory.
 The enormity of each human life, all intertwined.
 All weft and warp.
 And that life launched into the heavens, being forever”.